 \section{Related Work}

 \paragraph{Data Scaling.}

-The study of scaling laws in large language models (LLMs) has become a critical area of research in NLP. \citet{hestness2017deep} and \citet{kaplan2020scaling} were among the first to systematically explore the relationship among model size, dataset size, and compute, demonstrating predictable power-law scaling of performance. \citet{henighan2020scaling} further emphasized the crucial role of data, showing that substantial performance gains can be achieved by increasing the size and quality of the training dataset, even with fixed model size.
-DeepMind's Chinchilla~\citep{hoffmann2022training} provided compelling evidence for this data-centric approach, demonstrating that smaller models trained on much larger datasets can achieve comparable or superior performance to larger models, given the same computational budget.
-This work has shifted the focus of LLM development towards optimizing the scale of data.
+The study of scaling laws in LLMs has become a critical area of research in NLP. \cite{hestness2017deep} and \cite{kaplan2020scaling} were among the first to explore the relationship between model size, dataset size, and compute, demonstrating predictable power-law scaling of performance. \cite{henighan2020scaling} further emphasized the crucial role of data, showing that substantial performance gains can be achieved by increasing the size and quality of the training dataset, even with fixed model size.
+DeepMind's Chinchilla~\citep{hoffmann2022training} provided compelling evidence for this data-centric approach, demonstrating that smaller models trained on much larger datasets can achieve comparable performance to larger models, given the same computational budget, therefore shifting the focus towards optimizing the scale of data.

 In computer vision, early works, such as ImageNet~\citep{deng2009imagenet}, demonstrated the profound impact of dataset size and diversity on model generalization.
-Subsequent efforts like JFT-300M~\citep{sun2017revisiting} emphasized the importance of large-scale and high-quality datasets for training state-of-the-art vision models. \citet{zhai2106scaling} further explored scaling behavior in Vision Transformers~\citep{dosovitskiy2020image} using the JFT-3B dataset, showing that scaling both data and model size simultaneously leads to improved generalization.
+Subsequent efforts like JFT-300M~\citep{sun2017revisiting} emphasized the importance of large-scale and high-quality datasets for training state-of-the-art vision models. \cite{zhai2106scaling} further explored scaling behavior in Vision Transformers~\citep{dosovitskiy2020image} using the JFT-3B dataset, showing that scaling both data and model size simultaneously leads to improved generalization.